lkuper/dissertation/talks/proposal.md

 ...

 OK, great!
-So my proposal is about lattice-based data structures for deterministic parallel and distributed programming.
+I'm going to get started and feel free to ask questions at any point.
+This proposal is about lattice-based data structures for deterministic parallel and distributed programming.
 I'm not ordinarily a big fan of outline slides, but this one time I decided I'd better make one so that you know what to expect.

 # Outline for this talk